Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 2

 and they both stood by & watched us bury poor

-Geordie & didn't know they would be buried under the
+Geordie & didn't Know they would be buried under the

 Very sod upon which they stood.
 It is all very sad.

-I am sorry the wee lad does not bear the sufferings pain
+I am sorry the wee lad does not bear ^pain the sufferings

 time goes on.
 And so the laddie wants to be